 Top OWI Defense in Michigan

 If you are being prosecuted for a crime in Oakland County, Wayne County, Macomb County or elsewhere in Michigan, it is critical that you even the playing field by assembling the best possible legal team to fight for you.
 The diligent, methodical, creative, and aggressive attorneys at LEWIS & DICKSTEIN, P.L.L.C. will deconstruct your matter to examine all weaknesses in the prosecution’s case.
-If necessary, they will take it to trial where they have decades of winning results.
-Call (248) 263-6800 or complete a Request for Assistance Form and one of the firm’s attorneys will be in touch.
+If necessary, they will take your case to trial.
+They have decades of winning results behind them.
+Call (248) 263-6800 or complete a Request for Assistance Form and one of the firm’s attorneys will contact you right away.
 If you are being charged with a serious crime, you need a serious attorney by your side who is NOT AFRAID TO WIN!